• Home

 Types Of Gum Disease Your Dentists Would Want You To Know

-July 26, 2018 By Jeffrey Stewart Leave a Comment
+July 26, 2018 By Charles Michel Leave a Comment

 Did you know that 75% of Americans developed gum disease in their lifetime?
 It’s a common disease but there are different types of gum diseases with different levels of pain that you should be aware of.
 When plaques appear in your teeth and gets trapped there, it can developed into a gum disease or gingivitis.
 The toxins released by the plaque can cause your teeth into becoming fluffy, sensitive, and irritated.
 It’s best to prevent this happening.
 Here are some of the examples of gum disease that your dentist wants you to be aware of.